Updated on October 6, 5:14 p.m. (GMT+8): Improved relevancy based on recent Dota 2 patches.

 The support role comes with a big laundry list of things to do.
 While every role in the game has certain requirements and expectations, it’s the support role that is most misunderstood.

 Everyone should learn how to play support if they wish to grind MMR.
-Since Valve implemented Role Queue, players usually spend 80% of their time in their preferred role and 20% queuing for all roles.
+Since Valve implemented Role Queue, players will have to spend some time in every role, not just their preferred ones.

 When players queue all roles, it’s almost guaranteed they will get to play support, so learning a few simple but effective tricks could greatly improve your win rate in that role.